I know anxiety & depression...intimately.

 I saw the gift in my grief and was able to work with it in a completely different way.
 I gave myself lots of room and permission to feel what I needed to feel, but that emotional energy never incapacitated me, and it didn’t turn into a debilitating depression that hung on for years.

 For almost two decades now I’ve been an emotional intelligence educator and coach.
 Because whether we choose to fight them kicking and screaming, or embrace them as the powerful messengers they are, our emotions are not going anywhere.
+And I know first-hand what not understanding ourselves and our emotions can do to us.

 When you realize your emotions are there to tell you something, you come to understand the truth about anxiety and depression and start to have a completely different relationship with your emotions.